borisBelloc/Moocs_Tutorials/README.md

 :necktie: List of sites where you can find the exercices from this page (_more to come_) :
-- A : [Open Class Room](https://openclassrooms.com/fr/) / (code for one month premium free : BORIS-JA3E )
+- A : [Open Class Room](https://openclassrooms.com/fr/) (jump at the end of the page

 <br>
 <br>